“Peacock Skeleton with Crooked Feathers”

 “Hunter!”
 Nigella called sharply after her son, and glared daggers when he didn’t reply.

 “Why don’t we take a turn through the greenhouse?”
-Hunter slowed to a halt in front of Jules, pocketed his hands in his suit.
+Hunter slowed to a halt in front of Jules, hands pocketed in his suit.
 “For old times’ sake.”

 I’d rather not, Jules started to say, then thought better of it.
 “Fine.”